What is Rose?

 E --> F[Traffic leaves through the Linux environment]

-The important idea is that Rose is the environment the distribution relies on.
-It is the base that allows the rest of the Linux stack to start cleanly and stay focused.
+The important idea is that Rose is the runtime environment the distribution relies on.

 What Rose does not do